June 12, 2016

 You reached the end!
 This is another state that deserves reward and validation.
 Tell your users visually they have reached the end and are successful in their journey.

 You find these states everywhere.
 They are repeated in many sign-up, login, and data capturing(forms) processes across all applications.

 Designing in such a way that makes each state intuitive for the user is the hardest challenge to overcome.
-If done well, a user will have a pleasant experience and not be overwhelmed by pitfalls of the journey.
+If done well, a user will have a pleasant experience and not be overwhelmed by the pitfalls of the journey.

 I suggest limiting the number of actions it takes for a user to achieve any goal where possible.
 Harness state design by predicting the many outcomes a user may face.
-By achieving this, your users won’t be persuaded to opt out and go elsewhere.
+By achieving this, your users won’t be persuaded to opt-out and go elsewhere.